-- have a profitable business in three consecutive years preceding the applying year; - b. maintain financial safety and satisfy all requirements of the laws of the country where such investor headquartered, and is be permitted to establish an insurer/ reinsurer in Vietnam by а competent authority of the country such investor where is headquartered.
-If such permission is not required by such country, the investor shall obtain a statutory written confirmation of such non-requirement by а competent authority under the law of such country; and - c. have financial statements made, which must be audited without any unqualified opinions, in three consecutive years preceding the applying year.
+- have a profitable business in three consecutive years preceding the applying year; - b. maintain financial safety and satisfy all requirements of the laws of the country where such investor is headquartered, and be permitted to establish an insurer/reinsurer in Vietnam by a competent authority of the country where such investor is

+- headquartered.
+If such permission is not required by such country, the investor shall obtain a statutory written confirmation of such non-requirement by a competent authority under the law of such country; and - c. have financial statements made, which must be audited without any unqualified opinions, in three consecutive years preceding the applying year.